Civil Unrest/Looting Registration Guidance Documents Q&A

 Please note, all transfers must be communicated directly between two licensed pharmacists and comply with all other applicable requirements of 21 CFR 1306.25(b)–(e).

 DEA recommends that you contact your state pharmacy authority to ensure that you remain in compliance with state pharmacy laws and guidance.
-Please contact your local field office for additional information.
+Please contact your local DEA Field Office for additional information.
 EO-DEA164, June 10, 2020

 Question: Could the DEA provide distributors with guidance on reporting of suspicious orders for pharmacies that need to replenish stocks of controlled substances lost or damaged due to looting/rioting or pharmacies that may need to acquire additional stocks due to closure of neighboring pharmacies?